SpectroFinance/SpectroCoin-Merchant-API/README.md

 100 | Unexpected error

-# Merchant keypair
+# Merchant key pair

-You should create keypair (private and public keys) ([Wiki](http://en.wikipedia.org/wiki/Public-key_cryptography)) for your requests to be signed and validated by Spectro Coin.
+You should create key pair (private and public keys) ([Wiki](http://en.wikipedia.org/wiki/Public-key_cryptography)) for your requests to be signed and validated by Spectro Coin.
 **Private key** must be kept safely by merchant without any disclosure.
 **Public key** must be inserted into configuration of specific Spectro Coin API (Create/Edit form of API details).
 This key will be used to check signature validity of any merchant API request signed by specific merchant and API.